• /

 Introduction to single page application (SPA) monitoring

-New Relic offers single-page application (SPA) monitoring to give you deeper visibility and actionable insights into real user interactions with single-page apps or any app that uses AJAX requests.
+New Relic offers single-page application (SPA) monitoring to give you deeper visibility and actionable insights into real user interactions with single-page apps.

-In addition to monitoring route changes automatically, our SPA API allows you to monitor virtually anything that executes inside the browser.
+The SPA feature monitors soft navigations automatically, and our SPA API allows you to modify the interactions.
 Developers and their teams can use the API to:

 • Monitor the throughput and performance that real users are experiencing.